Australia So Much to See

 341_dodonaea_viscosa_ausgustissima_img_9569.jpg 341_dodonaea_viscosa_ausgustissima_img_9567.jpg 341_dodonaea_img_9303.jpg

-Dodonaea seen at Dragon Rocks Nature Reserve, Newdegate has broader leaves than the species as photographed above.
-Uncertain if this is also Dodonaea viscosa subsp. angustissima
+Dodonaea viscosa subsp. angustissima seen at Dragon Rocks Nature Reserve, Newdegate has broader leaves than the specimens shown above.

 Inconspicuous tiny flowers, with the winged seed pods forming, going from green through shades of pink to dark red with maturity.
 Each shrub was at a different stage.
 Shrubs grow up to three metres in height.
 Foliage alternates up the stems, with each having short protrusions paired along the leaf, and at right angles to the leaf